pedrogglima/api-github-webhooks/README.md

   - http://localhost:3000/github/webhooks/events

     This URL is used to retrieve the IDs from the data saved on the database.
-With this IDs you can retrieve the whole information about the event with the below url.
+With these IDs you can retrieve the whole information about the event with the next url.

   - http://localhost:3000/github/webhooks/:id/event